ouyi/dropwizard-demo/README.md

 # Tests

-The following tests are done successfully in this env:
+The following tests (including a test with the provided data set data_test.zip) are done successfully in this env:

     CentOS Linux release 7.3.1611 (Core)
     OpenJDK Runtime Environment (build 1.8.0_111-b15)